 interfaces for the AXUM

-The D&R AXUM interfaces easily with CobraNet™ and Dante compatible devices, it is designed as a long term solution to the needs of Broadcast facilities for future innovations and developments in broadcast audio and software.
+The D&R AXUM interfaces easily with CobraNet™ and Dante compatible devices, it is designed as a long term solution to the needs of broadcast facilities for future innovations and developments in broadcast audio and software.

-What is Dante!
+This is Dante!

 Dante replaces long runs of specialized analog cables between microphones, mixers, processors, amplifiers and speakers by connection through your computer network, effortlessly sending all channels of audio over Ethernet cables with perfect digital fidelity.

 All connections are now managed with software, making routes fast, readable and reliable.
 Because all devices share in the same network, signals can be send between any devices no matter where they are located on a site, with no change to the wiring at all.

 CobraNet is a combination of software, hardware, and network protocols designed to deliver uncompressed, multi-channel, low-latency digital audio over a standard Ethernet network.
 Developed in the 1990s, CobraNet is widely regarded as the first commercially successful audio-over-Ethernet implementation.